GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 Following their baptism, their knowledge of the Church grew.
 They learned more of temple marriage, of families united for eternity under the authority of the holy priesthood.
 They were determined to have this blessing.
 But there was no temple anywhere near them.
 They scrimped and saved.
 When they had enough, they traveled all the way from Uruguay to Utah with their children, here to be sealed together as a family in the bonds of eternal marriage.
 She is today an assistant to the matron in the new Montevideo Uruguay Temple.
 Her husband is a counselor in the temple presidency.

 I am not surprised that comparatively few people join the Church from among the large number on whom the missionaries call.
 There’s no faith.
 On the other hand, I am amazed that so many do.
 It is a marvelous and wonderful thing that thousands are touched by the miracle of the Holy Spirit, that they believe and accept and become members.
 They are baptized.
 Their lives are forever touched for good.
 Miracles occur.
 A seed of faith comes into their hearts.
 It enlarges as they learn.
-And they accept principle upon principle, until they have every one of the marvelous blessings that come to those who walk with faith in this, The Church of Jesus Christ of Latter-day Saints.
+And they accept principle upon principle until they have every one of the marvelous blessings that come to those who walk with faith in this, The Church of Jesus Christ of Latter-day Saints.

 It is faith that is the converter.
 It is faith that is the teacher.